ebonynaranja/hupia/README.md

   - **Hybridity**: The Hupia exist between worlds, just as this browser blends text, images, videos, and AI.

 ### **The Journey**
-hupia was born during late-night coding sessions, where ideas flow freely and boundaries are pushed.
+hupia was conceived during late-night coding sessions, where ideas flow freely and boundaries are pushed.
 It’s a project for those who work in the quiet hours, seeking to create something unique and meaningful.

 ---